Loading...

 Stay Hydrated

-Sprinkle chia seeds or flaxseeds on top of your toast for added fiber and nutrients, which can help stabilize blood sugar.
+Sprinkle a handful of nuts or seeds, like almonds or chia seeds, on top of your toast for added fiber and protein.

 healthspan-mbl